codeface-io/SwiftObserver/README.md

 ~~~

 Swift will infer the associated `UpdateType` from `latestUpdate`, so you don't need to write `typealias UpdateType = Event`.

-## The Latest Update

-Combined observations sometimes request the latest update from observed objects.
-So, observables offer the `latestUpdate` property, which is also a way for clients to actively get the latest update in addition to observing it.

 `latestUpdate` would typically return the last update that was sent or a value that indicates that nothing changed.
 It can be optional and may (always) return `nil`: